-The proxy also confers discretionary authority to vote the shares represented thereby on any matter that was not known as of the date of this Proxy Statement that may properly be presented for action at the Meeting and may include action with respect to adjournments and other procedural matters pertaining to the conduct of the Meeting and election of any person to any office for which a bona fide nominee is named herein, if such nominee is unable to serve or for good cause will not serve.
+The proxy also confers discretionary authority to vote the shares represented thereby on any matter that was not known as of the date of this proxy statement that may properly be presented for action at the Meeting and may include action with respect to adjournments and other procedural matters pertaining to the conduct of the Meeting and election of any person to any office for which a bona fide nominee is named herein, if such nominee is unable to serve or for good cause will not serve.
 A proxy will not, however, be voted in favor of an adjournment for the purpose of soliciting additional proxies for any proposal on which the proxy specifies a vote "against" or "withhold."

 The enclosed proxy is being solicited by the Bank's Board of Directors and the cost of the solicitation is being borne by the Bank.
-The principal solicitation of proxies is being made by mail, although additional solicitation may be made by telephone, telegraph, facsimile or personal visits by directors, officers and employees of the Bank.
+The principal solicitation of proxies is being made by mail, although additional solicitation may be made by telephone, telegraph, facsimile or personal visits by directors, officers and employees of the Bank, but they will receive no additional compensation for doing so.